skafdasschaf/lilypond-tools/documents/imslp_instructions.md

 - parts with several instruments in a grand staff: separate numbers with slashes (e.g., Horn 1/2 (C), Trumpet 1/2 (C)/Timpani)
 - do not write key changes in the timpani

+**Never upload more than ten works per day**, since otherwise the IMSLP admins will have a hard time in keeping up with reviewing!

 ## Updating scores